sleepymalc/pbb.wtf/content/posts/Notes/index.md

 All notes are written in modern style $\LaTeX$ with explicit definition/theorem references and hyperlinks.
 Also, the drawing is done professionally and cleanly.

+> Note that due to the class policy, the notes from the class I am/was teaching, I'm not able to provide the source code for them.

 ## Junior

 ### Fall 2021